Jigsaw-Code/outline-server/README.md

 - ROOT_DIR: the root directory of the project, as an absolute path.
 - BUILD_DIR: where the build output should go, as an absolute path.

-> ⚠️ To find all the actions in this project, run `yarn actions`
+> ⚠️ To find all the actions in this project, run `npm run actions`

 ### Build output